kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 A model in Juju is a blank canvas where your operators will be deployed, and it holds a 1:1 relationship with a Kubernetes namespace.

-You can create a model and give it a name, e.g. `kubeflow`, with the `add-model` command, and you will also be creating a Kubernetes namespace of the same name:
+Using the `add-model` command, create a new model and name it `kubeflow` (which will then also create a Kubernetes namespace of the same name):

 ```bash
 juju add-model kubeflow